 Agencies managing 5–100+ clients

-BI teams (Looker), freelancers (DashThis), technical teams with data engineering support (Klipfolio)
+BI teams (Looker), freelancers (DashThis), technical teams (Klipfolio)

-By contrast, AgencyAnalytics is purpose-built for marketing agencies.
-Our pricing tiers are based on client count, not user count, and you'll get access to all 80+ integrations at every level.
-Plus, features like anomaly detection, AI-powered insights, and customized client dashboards help you focus on the work instead of fighting with a template—and better communicate your agency's value through client reporting.
+AgencyAnalytics is purpose-built for marketing agencies.
+Our pricing tiers are based on client count, so you don't pay more just because your team grows.
+You get access to all 85+ integrations at every level.
+And features like anomaly detection, AI-powered insights, and customized client dashboards help you spend less time on reporting and more time on strategy.

 Agency Need